Nava Raipur: Planning methodology

-While venturing to prepare the development plan for Naya Raipur, basic studies were made in the form of a secondary survey of data on Chandigarh (the first planned capital of a state in independent India) and Raipur, the elder sister and the most important "organic" metropolis in the region.
+While venturing to prepare the development plan for Nava Raipur, basic studies were made in the form of a secondary survey of data on Chandigarh (the first planned capital of a state in independent India) and Raipur, the elder sister and the most important "organic" metropolis in the region.

 The space quantum against each activity/work-centre was then ascertained going by the accepted thumb-rule of the concerned industry/trade/activity, to the case of capital complex, and exact figures of government jobs were taken into consideration.
 The resultant space quantum was then allocated on two-dimension on the structure plan and final quantum, shape, location, was defined by exact boundaries/roads on the plan.

 With iterations, the allocated spaces were again translated in terms of number of jobs and the total number of job in the city arrived at.
-With a population of 5.6 lakhs, the Naya Raipur City will be expected to generate approximately 2.2 lakh jobs, with an assumed workforce participation rate of 40%.
+With a population of 5.6 lakhs, the Nava Raipur City will be expected to generate approximately 2.2 lakh jobs, with an assumed workforce participation rate of 40%.
 The high standards of physical and social infrastructure adopted for the city will be able to cope with the maximum capacity of the city.

 Education

-Naya Raipur will form the hub of educational institutions in the state.
+Nava Raipur will form the hub of educational institutions in the state.
 The city will have premier educational institutions shifted from Raipur.
 A few of them are: